We have tried hard to make sure most common questions are answered on our Web site

 office phones and cell phones.
 We don't have a receptionist, call handler, or answering

 service.
-During a normal week, we get two or three phone calls per week
+During a normal week, we get four or five phone calls per week

 day, we may be tied up in meetings or on the phone, though.
 But, if someone can